 In honor of National Nutrition Month® and Registered Dietitian Day, Today’s Dietitian has chosen 10 exemplary dietitians who deserve recognition for their exceptional work in the field.
 We hope you enjoy their stories and become even more inspired to continue the incredible work you do each day.

 Lisa Eberhart, RD, CSSD, LDN, CDE

-Dietitian for University Dining at North Carolina State University
+Dietitian for NC State Dining at North Carolina State University

 As a full-time dietitian with North Carolina State University, Lisa Eberhart hasn’t only changed the way students eat but the way they perceive food.
 She has proven that even minor changes can make a dramatic difference in students’ nutrition, as one healthful choice often leads to another.
 Putting fruit and vegetables in prominent positions, changing milk from 2% to 1%, using turkey in place of beef, and switching from white to wheat bread are just a few healthful changes students on campus readily are accepting.